RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 For retrieval, we simply perform an HGETALL query on each retrieved document, returning its entire data.
 If the user needs to retrieve a specific document by its ID, a simple HGETALL can be performed by the user.

+## RediSearch in Active-Active databases

+As a result of the new RediSearch architecture and methodology, [RediSearch 2.x supports Active-Active databases]({{< relref "/modules/redisearch/redisearch-active-active.md" >}}).
+You can now serve your index information from geo-distributed database instances.

 ## Resharding and RediSearch

 By removing the index from the keyspace and having it created based on the data in hashes - we removed the obstacle for resharding, which was not possible in version 1.x.